 Pella entry doors are available in a wide range of standard and custom sizes designed to fit your needs.

 Your entry door may not be considered a standard front door size, especially if the home is older or has custom finishes.
 The only way to know for sure is to measure the door.
 Measuring your door will give you an idea of the rough opening, so that you can begin your shopping process.
 It also helps you determine how much room you have within your entry if you are considering changing the size, style, or configuration of your door.

-Before placing an order, consult with a professional to make sure your measurement is correct and your entry can accommodate your chosen products including the material, hardware, sidelights, transoms and extras.
+Before placing an order, consult with a professional to make sure your measurement is correct and your entry can accommodate your chosen products including the material, hardware, door locking system, sidelights, transoms and extras.

 Standard door frame size